codeminer-io/.github/CONTRIBUTING.md

 3. **Triage** happens during the weekly board review.
 We agree `Out of scope`, add labels, and move ready issues to `Backlog`.
-4. **Pick up work** by moving an issue from `Backlog` to `In Progress` and assigning yourself.
+4. **Pick up work** by moving an issue from `Backlog` to `In Progress` and assigning yourself or the relevant person.
 One issue per person at a time is the norm.
 5. **Open a PR** referencing the issue (`Closes #123`).
 Small, focused PRs.
 6. **Review** by the other team member.
 Move the card to `Review/QA`.
 7. **Merge and close** the issue.
 Card moves to `Done`.